hassansuhaib/100-days-of-code/log.md

 **Today's Progress:** Not much just a revision of CSS

 **Thoughts:** Today was again a very hectic day and didn't get enough time to use my computer.
 But I did revise some CSS for a quiz.
 I'm thinking of starting a course on YouTube alongside @freeCodeCamp just to consolidate the concepts.

+## Day 16: February 28, 2020.

+**Today's Progress:** Completed the HTML part of Project 2 in Responsive Web Design @freecodecamp